-Note the additional restrictions upon bean types of beans with normal scopes defined in Section 5.4.1, "Unproxyable bean types".
+Note the additional restrictions upon bean types of beans with normal scopes defined in Section 3.15.

-3.1.3.
-Declaring a managed bean
+3.1.3 Declaring a managed bean [declaring_managed_bean]

 A managed bean with a constructor that takes no parameters does not require any special annotations.
 The following classes are beans: